What is feline leukemia?

 What does FeLV do?

-The cat develops a transient viremia.
+- Transient viremia.
 The virus is present in the blood and saliva for less than twelve weeks.
 The cat develops neutralising antibodies, which destroy the disease.
 The cat is no longer infected and cannot transmit the disease to other cats.
 It does not become sick and has a normal life expectancy.

+The incubation period of FeLV can range from weeks or years after exposure.
 Clinical signs vary widely, depending on the disease type and on which organs are involved.
 Some symptoms caused (directly or indirectly) by FeLV include:

 Around 80% of cats die within a year of infection, and almost all will die within two to three years.